dgilleland/gone/README.md

 | ---------------------------------- | ----------------------------------------------- |
 | ![Settings](./images/Settings.png) | ![GitDoc Settings](./images/GitDocSettings.png) |

+### Pre-requisites/Trouble-Shooting

+> If you have any problems with GitDoc performing the commits, even after it is enabled, try toggling the `GitDoc: Enable` command off and on again.
+If that doesn't work, try restarting VS Code.
+If that doesn't work, try performing a manual commit, followed by a manual push (it may need to be a force push - `git push -f`) and finally toggle the `GitDoc: Enable` off and on again.

 Ensure that git knows your username and email.
 You can find out if it is configured on your computer by running the following commands in the terminal.